JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 ### CSV.jl Multiple Files {#sec:df_performance_csv_multiple}

 Now let's turn our attention to the `CSV.jl`.
-Specially when we have multiple CSV files to read into a single `DataFrame`.
+Specifically, the case when we have multiple CSV files to read into a single `DataFrame`.
 Since version 0.9 of `CSV.jl` we can provide a vector of strings representing filenames.
 Before, we needed to perform some sort of multiple file reading and then concatenate vertically the results into a single `DataFrame`.
 To exemplify, the code below reads from multiple CSV files and then concatenates them vertically using `vcat` into a single `DataFrame` with the `reduce` function: